Fiveable

 Matroids consist of a ground set and independent subsets, satisfying key properties like the exchange property.
-This structure allows for efficient optimization algorithms and provides a unified approach to seemingly unrelated problems in areas like and coding theory.
+This structure allows for efficient optimization algorithms and provides a unified approach to seemingly unrelated problems in areas like network design and coding theory.

 Fundamentals of matroid theory